paritytech/json-rpc-interface-spec/src/api/archive_unstable_storage.md

 ## Possible errors

+- A JSON-RPC error can be generated if the JSON-RPC client has to many active calls to `archive_unstable_storageDiff`.
-- A JSON-RPC error is generated if `type` isn't one of the allowed values (similarly to a missing parameter or an invalid parameter type).
+- A JSON-RPC error with error code `-32602` is generated if one of the parameters doesn't correspond to the expected type (similarly to a missing parameter or an invalid parameter type).